The Definitive Guide to Flutter App Development!

 3. Navigation and Routing

-In Flutter, navigation is achieved using the Navigator widget, which manages a stack of pages or screens.
-Each screen is represented by a Route, which is added to the stack when the screen is pushed onto the navigation stack and removed when the screen is popped off the stack.
+The Navigator widget in Flutter is used to navigate across a stack of pages or screens.
+Every screen is represented by a Route, which is eliminated when the screen is popped off and added to the stack when the screen is placed onto the navigation stack

 Using Navigator